HealthBioscienceIDEAS/microscopy-novice/episodes/filters-and-thresholding.md

 layer list and remove it by
 clicking the ![](
 https://raw.githubusercontent.com/napari/napari/main/src/napari/resources/icons/delete.svg
-){alt="A screenshot of Napari's delete layer button" height='30px'} icon.
+){alt="Napari's delete layer button" height='30px'} icon.
 Finally, open the `napari-matplotlib` histogram again with:
 `Plugins > napari Matplotlib > Histogram`

 ![](fig/blurred-nuclei-histogram.png){alt="A histogram of the 29th z slice of the nuclei image after a gaussian blur.
-The left contrast limit is set to 0.134."}
+The x axis runs from 0-1 and the y axis from 0-7000.
+A vertical line is shown at 0.134, sitting between the two peaks."}

 Make sure you have 'nuclei_gaussian_σ=3.0' selected in the layer list (should be highlighted in blue).